about President lindgren

-Robert R. Lindgren began as Randolph-Macon College’s fifteenth president on February 1, 2006.
-Since then, he has focused on increasing enrollment, revitalizing R-MC’s campus, helping to create new academic and co-curricular programs and increasing private support of the College.
-New student enrollment has increased by 25% during his tenure.
-The College is currently constructing its 8th new facility, having also completed numerous major renovations, all totaling nearly $80 million in construction expenditures in 6 years.
-Private support of Randolph-Macon has reached an all-time high during his tenure.
-The College recently completed a $125 million comprehensive campaign, and alumni gift participation reached 40% in FY 15, placing R-MC 16th among all colleges and universities in the U.S.
+Robert R. Lindgren has served as Randolph-Macon College’s fifteenth president since February 1, 2006.
+During his tenure, Randolph-Macon has focused on increasing enrollment, revitalizing RMC’s campus, creating new academic and co-curricular programs, and increasing private support of the College.
+New student enrollment has increased by 40% and over 12 new majors have been created in this period.
+The College completed 11 new buildings, having also completed major renovations on 5 facilities, all totaling more than $100 million in construction expenditures.
+Private support of Randolph-Macon has reached an all-time high and the College completed a $125 million comprehensive campaign during his tenure.
+Since 2016, the College has consistently ranked in the top 25 among all colleges and universities in alumni giving participation.

-President Lindgren came to Randolph-Macon from the Johns Hopkins Institutions in Baltimore, Maryland, where he served as Vice President for Development and Alumni Relations for nearly twelve years and led two of the largest and most successful campaigns in American higher education.
-Prior to Johns Hopkins, he served as vice president for Developmental Alumni Affairs for six years and chief development officer at the University of Florida for a total of ten years, and held prior positions at UF as Assistant to the President and Assistant Dean in the College of Law.
+President Lindgren came to Randolph-Macon from The Johns Hopkins Institutions in Baltimore, Maryland, where he served as Vice President for Development and Alumni Relations for both the University and health system for nearly twelve years and led two of the largest and most successful campaigns in American higher education.
+Prior to Johns Hopkins, he served as vice president for Developmental and Alumni Affairs for six years and the chief development officer at the University of Florida for a total of ten years and held prior positions at UF as Assistant to the President and Assistant Dean in the College of Law.

-President Lindgren and his wife, Cheryl, have three children and a daughter-in-law: Jim (Sierre), Greg and Andrea, and are actively engaged with the Ashland community.
+President Lindgren and his wife, Cheryl, have three children, a daughter-in-law, and two grandchildren, and are actively engaged with the Ashland community.